P-p-H-d/mlib/README.md

 * m-buffer.h: header for creating fixed-size queue (or stack) of generic type,
 * m-pbuffer.h: header for creating fixed-size priority queue of generic type TODO,
 * m-mbuffer.h: header for creating fixed-size merge queue of generic type TODO,
-* m-snapshot: header for creating 'snapshot' buffer for passing data between a producer and multiple consumers running at different rates (thread safe).
+* m-snapshot: header for creating 'snapshot' buffer for passing data between a producer and a consumer running at different rates (thread safe).
 It ensures that the consumer only sees complete data with minimal lag, but the consumer doesn't expect to see every piece of data.
 * m-shared.h: header for creating shared pointer of generic type.

 The following containers are intrusive (You need to modify your structure):